Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 Birds, y'all!
 As Georgia's largest bird and nature festival, Georgia Bird Fest features a full month of activities, including guided field trips to Georgia's best birding hotspots, nature-based workshops, and guest speakers.
 Events are tailored to all levels of bird, nature, and outdoor enthusiasts—there's something for everyone during Georgia Bird Fest!

-Your participation in Georgia Bird Fest supports Georgia Audubon's conservation, education, and community engagement programming.
+Your participation in Georgia Bird Fest supports Birds Georgia's conservation, education, and community engagement programming.
 Thank you for helping us build places where birds and people thrive!

-Your participation in Georgia Bird Fest supports Georgia Audubon's conservation, education, and community engagement programming.
+Your participation in Georgia Bird Fest supports Birds Georgia's conservation, education, and community engagement programming.
 Thank you for helping us build places where birds and people thrive!

 EVENT FULL?
 JOIN THE WAITING LIST